What no one is preparing you for; Weird tips on traveling to Israel

 #4 – Brace Yourself for the Desert Climate and Dust

 Since Israel is a desert climate, there is an obscene amount of invisible dust.
-If you are staying in a private home or Airbnb, and leave the windows open for too long, be prepared for the floors to slowly gather more and more dust, especially in the summer when it hasn't rained in a while.
-Additionally, travelers may find it slightly difficult to adjust and may find themselves sneezing or coughing till they can get adjusted, especially in Jerusalem and the places that are in the south of Israel.
-Because of the dusty and dry weather, bring a good facial moisturizer and cleanser to keep your skin healthy, especially if you are not used to desert climate.
+If you are staying in a private home or Airbnb, don’t leave the windows open for too long.
+This is because the floors will slowly gather dust, especially in the summer when it hasn’t rained in a while.
+Additionally, travelers may find it slightly difficult to adjust and may find themselves sneezing or coughing till they can get adjusted.
+This can happen more in Jerusalem and the places that are in the south of Israel.
+Because of the dusty and dry weather, bring a good facial moisturizer and cleanser to keep your skin healthy.
+Read more on Israeli climate by clicking here.

 #5 – Dress in Layers